Pauni

 Pauni is a town and a Municipal Council in Bhandara district in the Indian state of Maharashtra.

 Now it has National Highway NH-247.
 Pauni is also known as Kashi of Vidarbha due to its wide swath of temples.

 Geography

 Pauni is located at 20.78°N 79.63°E. It has an average elevation of 226 metres (741 feet).
 The town is surrounded on three sides by a moat and earthen rampart, and the fourth side by the Wainganga River.
 The main language of Pauni is Marathi, the regional language of the state of Maharashtra.
 Pauni is surrounded by Umred-Karhandla wildlife sanctuary, famous for tigers and other wild animals.

 Introduction

-Pauni (Pauni derived from the name of king "Pavan") is situated on the bank of river Wainganga known as South Ganga.
-It is a center of market and trade for the surrounding smaller villages and connects the smaller villages to cities like Nagpur, Chandrapur, Bhandara and Gondia.
-In ancient times, Pauni was famous for the handloom textile industry.
-It is also a place of pilgrimage and boasts of many temples, schools, a high school and a science college.
+Pauni (derived from the name of king "Pavan") is situated on the bank of river Wainganga known as South Ganga.
+In ancient times, Pauni was famous for the hand-loom textile industry.

-History and Archaeology

 Pauni is an ancient city, surrounded by a rampart and moat, the latter partly preserved.
 The remains of historical monuments are scattered all over the town.
 The city wall, atop the rampart, is partly preserved and dates to the seventeenth-eighteenth centuries.